Mia Divecha is a chemical engineer with an expertise in computational fluid dynamics, complex heat and mass transfer, and advanced numerical methods.

 Mia graduated from Stanford University in 2013 with a degree in chemical engineering.
 As an undergrad, she worked with Dr. Gerald Fuller on a combined rheology and biological project.
 Mia is now a Ph.D. candidate at the University of Minnesota, where she works with Dr. Jeffrey Derby on developing computational crystal growth methods.

-Mia is the president of the Chemical Engineering and Materials Science (CEMS) Council of Graduate Students, an officer in the CEMS Women's Group, a board member of the Graduate Student Committee, and a board member of the Stanford Club of Minnesota.
+Mia is the president of the Chemical Engineering and Materials Science (CEMS) Events Organizing Committee, an officer in the CEMS Women's Group, a board member of the Graduate Student Committee, and a board member of the Stanford Club of Minnesota.

 In her free time, she enjoys biking, CrossFit, yoga, skiing, and trying out new restaurants.